 - A trip to the terminal after loading or unloading from a shipper or receiver

-Before drivers can record Personal Conveyance, carriers will have to first enable personal conveyance from their web dashboard.
+Before drivers can record personal conveyance, carriers must first enable the option from their Fleet Dashboard.

-Motive users can go log in to the Motive web dashboard and go to Admin > Drivers > Options > Edit Account to enable yard moves and personal conveyance.
+Motive users can go login to the Motive Fleet Management Dashboard and go to Admin > Drivers > Options > Edit Account to make edits.

-Once personal conveyance is enabled by carriers, drivers can use the Motive app on their mobile devices to record personal conveyance movement.
+Once personal conveyance is enabled by carriers, drivers can use the Motive Driver App on their mobile devices to record movement.
 You can download it for iPhone here or for Android here.

 The personal conveyance duty status must be selected before the driving event is recorded.
 This aligns with the FMCSA’s regulations.
-Here’s how to record personal conveyance movement:
+To do this: